awsdocs/aws-doc-sdk-examples/javav2/README.rst

 Build the examples from a Java IDE
 ----------------------------------

-You can build the examples in a Java IDE such as IntelliJ.
-Create a Maven project and be sure to include the POM file you locate in a service directory in your project.
-This is the easiest way to start building and running the AWS SDK for Java examples.
-The POM file ensures you have access to the Java dependencies.
+To run these examples, you can setup your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
 For more information, see see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).

 **Note:** Add the POM file you find in a service-specific folder to the POM file in the project.
 Then create a package that you find in the examples and you can start adding the Java classes to your project.